Dreaming381/Latios-Framework-Documentation/Core/Choosing the Right Component Types.md

 With that said, when applied to the right applications, Blob Assets are very powerful.
 The Latios Framework utilizes them for several applications and hides all the baking intricacies so you don’t have to worry about them.
-These applications are (including unreleased tech): convex and compound colliders in Psyshock, Myri’s audio clips with all the audio samples, Myri’s listener profile which describes spatial regions and the audio filters to apply to them, Kinemation’s mesh skinning weights and bone bounds, Kinemation’s optimized bone hierarchy and bindposes, and MachAxle’s axes and action maps.
+These applications are: convex, tri-mesh, and compound colliders in Psyshock, Myri’s audio clips with all the audio samples, Myri’s listener profile which describes spatial regions and the audio filters to apply to them, Kinemation’s mesh skinning weights and bone bounds, Kinemation’s optimized bone hierarchy and bindposes, Kinemation’s animation clips, Kinemation’s Mecanim controller, and Calligraphic’s fonts.

-If you need help generating your own blob assets, definitely check out the Smart Blobber documentation!
+If you need help generating your own blob assets, definitely check out the [Smart Blobber](Smart%20Blobbers.md) documentation!
 This is a powerful feature of the Latios Framework.

 ## ICleanup {ComponentData / SharedComponentData / BufferElementData}